-Professionally, my work could be described this way: I am a former criminal defence lawyer, a law professor, a writer, a volunteer, and a social justice advocate.
-I also work with several non-profit organizations in the areas of governance, community engagement, mission/vision building, and conflict resolution.
+Professionally, my work could be described this way: I am a former criminal defence lawyer, a law professor, a writer, a politico, a volunteer, and a social justice advocate.
+I have also worked with several non-profit organizations in the areas of governance, community engagement, mission/vision building, and conflict resolution.

-I care deeply about many political issues, and ran for Toronto City Council in 2014.
+I care deeply about many political issues, and ran for Toronto City Council in 2014 and in 2018, when Premier Ford changed election rules and ward boundaries mid-election.

-I feel passionate about these issues: policing, punishment, restorative justice, poverty, global justice, children’s rights and life conditions (children in war, child labour, child sexual exploitation, the value of girls in families and communities), education, increasing tolerance and understanding between people of diverse backgrounds, peace between Israel and Palestinians, and the abundance of chemical and electromagnetic materials that are harmful to our children, humanity, and the environment.
+I feel passionate about these issues: policing, punishment, prisons, restorative justice, poverty, global justice, children’s rights and life conditions (children in war, child labour, child sexual exploitation, the value of girls in families and communities), education, increasing tolerance and understanding between people of diverse backgrounds, peace between Israel and Palestinians, Indigenous rights and equality, the environment, and the abundance of chemical and electromagnetic materials that are harmful to our children, humanity, and the environment.

 This blog represents a fusion of three of my pursuits and passions: improvement of our criminal justice system to make it more humane (which will also make it more effective), engagement of the public, and writing.
+(Though I dod also include some of my other articles here.)
 I hope that it will contribute to the public’s meaningful understanding and involvement in the criminal justice system and to the improvement of the latter.

 Your comments and input are most welcome.